-Not only can you use Virgin Atlantic miles to book award flights on Delta Air Lines, but you can also use them to fly in first class on one of the top three airlines in the world, All Nippon Airways (ANA), Japan’s flag-carrying airline.
-ANA doesn’t allow you to book one-way award tickets, so if you are using points, it must be for round-trip travel.
+Not only can you use Virgin Atlantic miles to book award flights on Delta Air Lines, but you can also use them to fly in first class on one of the top three airlines in the world, All Nippon Airways (ANA), Japan’s flag carrier.

 Virgin Atlantic Flying Club has a zone-based award chart for travel on ANA, and the redemption rates are as follows:

-Since Chicago is considered the Eastern USA, we were able to book our first class flights for 120,00 Virgin Atlantic Flying Club Miles and $341 of international taxes and fees.
+Since Chicago is considered the Eastern U.S., we were able to book our first class flights for 120,000 Virgin Atlantic Flying Club Miles and $341 of international taxes and fees.

 You can transfer into Virgin Atlantic from Citi, American Express, Chase and Marriott, so there are lots of options for earning Virgin Atlantic Flying Club miles.
 See our master list of airline transfer partners for more info.